SEMICeu/SDG-sandbox/evidences/tertiary_education_diploma_evidence/data_model/tertiary_education_diploma_evidence_tables.md

 **Subclass of**: Tertiary Education Evidence

 For further information, please see the [tertiary education diploma supplement evidence data model](https://github.com/SEMICeu/SDG-sandbox/blob/master/evidences/tertiary_education_diploma_supplement_evidence/data_model/tertiary_education_diploma_supplement_evidence_tables_v0.02.md)

-### Tertiary Education Diploma Evidence
+### Record of Results Evidence

-**Definition**: Any formally awarded qualification/credential, issued by a competent authority attesting the successful completion of a recognised programme of study of tertiary education.
+**Definition**: A record of the Student's progress in his/her studies: the educational components they have taken, the number of ECTS credits they have achieved, and the grades they have been awarded.

 **Subclass of**: Tertiary Education Evidence

+For further information, please see the [record of results evidence data model](https://github.com/SEMICeu/SDG-sandbox/blob/master/evidences/record_of_results_evidence/data_model/records_of_results_evidence_tables_v0.02.md)

+### Course Result

+**Definition**: Grade obtained after finishing/completing a course.

-For further information, please see the [tertiary education diploma evidence data model](https://github.com/SEMICeu/SDG-sandbox/blob/master/evidences/tertiary_education_diploma_evidence/data_model/tertiary_education_diploma_evidence_tables_v0.02.md)
+For further information, please see the [record of results evidence data model](https://github.com/SEMICeu/SDG-sandbox/blob/master/evidences/record_of_results_evidence/data_model/records_of_results_evidence_tables_v0.02.md)

 ### Education Institution